liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/01-fundamentals-intro.markdown

 [TOC levels=1-4]

-The fundamentals of developing on @product@ and customizing it are perhaps best learned in the context of projects.
-It's in projects that you configure access to @product@'s API, extend and override @product@ features, and package your software for deployment.
+The fundamentals of developing on @sharepoint@ and customizing it are perhaps best learned in the context of projects.
+It's in projects that you configure access to @sharepoint@'s API, extend and override @sharepoint@ features, and package your software for deployment.
 Projects are developed as WARs or OSGi JARs, but are all installed to Liferay's OSGi framework as OSGi bundles.
 These bundles can depend on external Java packages, share Java packages, and be manipulated at run